heavyind/vue-trans/README.md

 }
 ```

 The `cfg` object takes your `storeNamespace` and `mixinNamespace`.
-If you leave it blank, they'll default to `"trans"` and `"$trans"`, respectively.
+If you don't pass a `cfg`, `storeNamespace` will default to `"trans"` and `mixinNamespace` will default to `"$trans"`.
 Alternatively, simply alias the necessary Vuex actions within the component you're using.
+For most applications you'll only need the `initialize` action, anyway.

 ---